GIScience/gis-training-resource-center/content/Modul_6/en_qgis_data_analysis_theorie.md

 name: heatmap example with different radii and max value
 width: 700 px
 ---
-Examples of heatmaps with different configuratin for the radius and the maximum value.
+Examples of heatmaps with different configurations for the radius and the maximum value.
 ```

 As you can see, the information communicated through the different maps changes drastically.
 This is why you need to be transparent on what parameters you have set to create the heatmap.